PIES, PLANET, PEOPLE GOALS

 Hubbard birds are healthier and more active, literally ‘ranging’ far more than fast growing breeds were able to in the same free range environment.
 By insisting on this breed of chicken, we are ensuring that the birds have a significantly better quality of life – and a longer one too.

-This change has also meant that we are able to use the thigh as well as the breast meat from each bird, meaning that as a business we require almost half the number of birds than before the switch.
+This change has led to us using the thigh as well as the breast meat from each bird, meaning that as a business we require almost half the number of birds than before the switch.

-Despite a very difficult market, all of the pork that we use remains free range and British; a significantly higher welfare standard than either outdoor reared or outdoor bred pork.
+Despite a very difficult market, all of our pork remains free range and British; a significantly higher welfare standard than either outdoor reared or outdoor bred pork.

 Our beef remains British and farm assured.
 We’d love to be able to guarantee that it is 100% grassfed and regeneratively reared too but high cost and low supply means this just isn’t an option for us at present, and sadly this isn’t going to change overnight.
 So while we continue to explore our options…